 This premium math may become increasingly important as the Bitcoin ETF drives further BTC price action - the value of MSTR is state-dependent.

-In a bitcoin bull market, it is the financial equivalent of a perpetual motion machine - reflexivity incarnate where higher bitcoin prices drive → a higher premium which → allows more equity and debt issuance by MSTR that in turn results in → more bitcoin on MSTR’s balance sheet, buying pressure which can drive higher bitcoin prices, which drives → a higher premium which… (ad infinitum, or ad “until bitcoin goes down”-itum).
+In a bitcoin bull market, it is the financial equivalent of a perpetual motion machine - reflexivity incarnate wherein higher bitcoin prices drive → a higher premium which → allows more equity and debt issuance by MSTR that in turn results in → more bitcoin on MSTR’s balance sheet, buying pressure which can drive higher bitcoin prices, which drives → a higher premium which… (ad infinitum, or ad “until bitcoin goes down”-itum).
 The highest premium (by my own estimation which differs from some others) ever achieved was +200%, this is the “fundamental” basis for that kind of disconnect.
 And it is a fundamentally sound basis, as long as bitcoin goes up.
 If bitcoin goes down, see 2a.

-I’m making this available to all subscribers, free and paid, since it was already free to begin with as I’ve been updating it publicly on twitter.
+I’m making this available to all subscribers, free and paid (since it was already free to begin with as I’ve been updating it publicly on twitter).
 However, any future trades that reference this thesis will be available to paid subscribers only, so consider upgrading your subscription if you haven’t already :).

 Until December 25th, all free subscribers who upgrade to paid get 10% off their first year (applies to both monthly and annual subscriptions)

-The next article for paid subscribers will be “24 trades for 2024”, a follow up to my last yearly outlook “23 trades for 2023” which I published on twitter here.
+And even if you don’t want to, you can still check out my Microstrategy thesis from November 2021 and the year of updates that went along with it.
 I hope you decide to join as we grow a community of passionate investors willing to engage in our paid subscriber chat where we’ll have a robust debate about which of these trade ideas has the most merit!